 Born in 1887 in Rio de Janeiro, died in 1959, Heitor Villa-Lobos is arguably the most well known and performed Latin American composer.
 He is yet another titan of guitar music in the 20th century: His Preludes and Études hold high esteem in the repertoire and have become a staple for every classical guitarist.
 He also composed fantastic music for woodwinds as well as large-scale orchestral works.
 Villa-Lobos was an advocate for the study and use of Brazilian folk music as foundation for a national classical music of Brazil.

 Did we miss your favorite Latin American composer?
 Share their work in the comments below!

-If you’re inspired to start composing your own music, check out our one-month intensive course, Orchestration for Strings, and learn to write for the string section of an orchestra with the help of a personal mentor.
+If you’re inspired to start composing your own music, check out our five-week intensive course, Orchestration for Strings, and learn to write for the string section of an orchestra with the help of a personal mentor.